-Subject to availability of funding, up to nine hundred (900) Housing Choice Vouchers will be set-aside for issuance to eligible chronically homeless households with a preference on fifty (50) families with at least one child under the age of eighteen, as determined and referred by the Mayor's Office of Homeless Services.
-Two hundred (200) of these vouchers are set-aside for the rollingunder an RFP for Project-Based units designated for the homeless population.
+Subject to availability of funding, up to nine hundred (900) Housing Choice Vouchers will be setaside for issuance to eligible chronically homeless households with a preference on fifty (50) families with at least one child under the age of eighteen, as determined and referred by the Mayor's Office of Homeless Services.
+Two hundred (200) of these vouchers are set-aside under an RFP for Project-Based units designated for the homeless population.